apmckinlay/natureapp/trees/comjun.md

 keywords: [shrub,berry,conifer]
 visibility: high
 ---
-Common Juniper is a **spreading shrub** with stiff green **needles** that circle the stem in groups of three.
-It often forms a low-lying mat but can grow to 3-4 ft tall.
+Common Junipers are **spreading shrubs** with stiff green **needles** that circle the stem in groups of three.
+They often form a low-lying mat but can grow to 3-4 ft tall.
 What appear to be blue **berries** are actually **cones** with very tightly packed miniature scales.

-Common Juniper grows well on **dry**, **rocky** sites.
-It's extremely hardy and can be found world-wide, growing in a wide range of different habitats.
+Common Junipers grow well on **dry**, **rocky** sites.
+They're extremely hardy and can be found world-wide, growing in a wide range of different habitats.

-**Could it be?** [Rocky Mountain Juniper](/trees/rockyjun/) is a tree and has scale-like needles in overlapping pairs.
+**Could it be?** [Rocky Mountain Junipers](/trees/rockyjun/) are trees and have scale-like needles in overlapping pairs.

 **Did you know?** Birds enjoy the fleshy covering on the cones and play an important role in propagating further plants as the seeds only germinate once the fleshy covering has dissolved.